apache/flink/docs/flinkDev/building.md

 Then go to the root directory of flink source code and run this command to build the sdist package and wheel package:

 {% highlight bash %}
-cd flink-python; python3 setup.py sdist bdist_wheel
+cd flink-python; python setup.py sdist bdist_wheel
 {% endhighlight %}

 <span class="label label-info">Note</span> Python 3.5 or higher is required to build PyFlink.